AndrewSouthpaw/react-redux-workshop-2019-06/14_authRouting/exercise/README.md

 Goals

 - Your prototype was cute, but it turns out the auth service isn't synchronous -- you have to talk to a real server.
 (What a shock.)
-- Turns out your `PrivateRoute` assumes that information IS synchronous though.
+- To make matters worse, your `PrivateRoute` assumes that information IS synchronous though.
 Bummer.
 And you don't want to cache a result locally, you should check when it matters.
 - Figure out how to use `fakeAuthV2Async`, where the `#isAuthenticated` call is an asynchronous check, in `PrivateRoute`
 - Then fix `Profile` which also needs to know when the user is authenticated